fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 ### CANDUE

 This is a working copy of CBUS_empty_SAM3X8E_v1 for some exploration and testing.
+This uses the library CBUSSAM3X8E from Duncan Greenwood.

 I have now added the serial commands 'r' and 'z' from CANmINnOUT to this example and changed its name and version.